Synthetic cannabinoid use disorder: Treatment

 Withdrawal support consists of a gradual decrease in drug dosage to reduce discomfort and prevent relapse.
-Pharmacotherapies such as benzodiazepines and neuroleptics can be included in treatment to address panic attacks and psychosis, respectively.
+Pharmacotherapies such as benzodiazepines and antipsychotics can be included in treatment to address panic attacks and psychosis, respectively.
 These medications work in a similar manner - by blocking neurotransmitters such as dopamine, acetylcholine and norepinephrine from attaching to certain receptors.

 Psychotherapeutic strategies that have been tested are behavioural therapies like cognitive behavioural therapy, which help address user cravings and triggers.
 Additionally, a calm and supportive non-stimulating environment has also been seen to benefit patients.

 Monitoring patient adherence and their psychological symptoms may help predict and prevent potential relapses, as one of the main challenges of treating SCUD are the high relapse rates due to potent cravings.